lazamar/lazamar.github.io/_posts/2020-03-10-fast-parsing-of-string-sets-in-elm.md

 - Look at the first four characters in our parsed string and check whether they are equal to `"john"`.
 They aren't
 - Fail

 Oohf, that's not very good.
-From the first time we looked at this string we saw that there would be no match, but this parser has to try every single alternative before it can say that there is no match.
+From the first time we looked at this string we saw that no match would come out of it, but this parser has to try every single alternative before it can see that.

 ### It is slow